 “The most disappointing part of the workshop was that ‘it ended’.”

 The workshop is open to those with either digital or film cameras with manual adjustment.
-The fee for the 5-day workshop is $1295, with a $150 discount for registration by April 1, bringing the cost down to $1145.
+The fee for the 5-day workshop is $1195.
 This fee includes all instruction, daily transportation, park admission fees, plus an 18-month membership in Rocky Mountain Outdoor Writers and Photographers.
-Lodging and meals are not included.
+Lodging and meals – at our headquarters, YMCA of the Rockies – are not included.